Role: General Manager

 Upon graduating, she moved to Tampa, Florida and began her career waiting tables until she received a job offer to work at a local tech firm.
 While there, she was responsible for the marketing, event planning, and internal operations of Big Sur Technologies.
-After several years in Tampa, she relocated to Austin, Texas with her husband.
-In Austin, Julia worked in an administrative role at an ophthalmologist office.
+After several years in Tampa, she relocated to Austin, Texas and worked in an administrative role at an ophthalmologist office.